Bev Yanez: WPS Years, 2010–2011

-Goebel Yanez was selected by the Washington Freedom in the third round of the 2010 WPS Draft.
-She started in nine of 16 games for the Freedom and scored her first professional goal in a match against the Chicago Red Stars.
+Yanez was selected by the Washington Freedom in the third round of the 2010 WPS Draft.
+She started in nine of 16 games for the Freedom in 2010 and scored her first professional goal, against the Chicago Red Stars, on Sep.
+5.

-In November 2010, Goebel Yanez was drafted by the expansion team Western New York Flash in the second round (27th overall) of the 2010 WPS Expansion Draft.
+In November 2010, Yanez was drafted by the expansion team Western New York Flash in the second round (27th overall) of the 2010 WPS Expansion Draft.
 She started three times in 14 total games during the 2011 WPS season, scoring one goal and providing one assist.
 The Flash won the 2011 WPS Championship after defeating the Philadelphia Independence in penalty kicks.

 Pallokerho-35, 2011

-In 2011, Goebel Yanez signed with Finnish team, Pallokerho-35.
+In 2011, Yanez signed with Finnish team, Pallokerho-35.
 She started in all six games in which she played for a total of 540 minutes and tallied one goal.
 The team won the Finnish Women's Cup after a 2–0 win over Ilves.

-In early January 2012, Goebel Yanez signed with Sky Blue FC; however, later that month the WPS suspended operations before the season began.
+In early January 2012, Yanez signed with Sky Blue FC; however, later that month the WPS suspended operations before the season began.

 INAC Kobe Leonessa, 2012–2014

-In April 2012, Goebel Yanez joined INAC Kobe Leonessa in Japan's Nadeshiko League who had seen her while on tour in Japan with Sky Blue FC in late 2011.
-During her first season with the team, Goebel Yanez played as a center-forward and scored 13 goals including two goals at the 2012 International Women's Club Championship where INAC finished second.
+Yanez went with Sky Blue FC (now without a league) on a tour of Nadeshiko League teams in Japan.
+They played a friendly against INAC Kobe Leonessa, who were sufficiently impressed with her to offer her a contract in April 2012.
+During her first season with the team, Yanez played as a center-forward (previously she had played almost entirely in midfield) and scored 13 goals, including two goals at the 2012 International Women's Club Championship where INAC finished second.
 INAC won the league championship and the Empress's Cup the same year.

-As the league's top scorer in 2013, Goebel Yanez earned the league's Golden Boot award and was named to the Best XI after helping the team win the league championship for the second consecutive season.
+As the league's top scorer in 2013, Yanez earned the league's Golden Boot award and was named to the Best XI after helping the team win the league championship for the second consecutive season.
 Yanez became the first foreign top scorer in the league since the 1990s.
 In December 2013, she helped the team win the Mobcast Cup, the unofficial women's club world championship tournament, after scoring a penalty kick to help INAC defeat Chelsea LFC 4–2.
 Her two goals at the tournament tied with Francisca Lara, Emi Nakajima, and Renee Rollason as the top scorer at the tournament.